scalablecory/system-text-json-samples/README.md

 ## Utf8JsonReader

-`Utf8JsonReader` is a lower-level pull parser similar to `XmlReader`.
+`Utf8JsonReader` is a pull parser similar to `XmlReader`.
+It is a bit low-level, presenting the document as a stream of tokens that you must interpret.

 ### Parsing synchronously